Most beautiful hiking trails in northern Germany and the center

 Sabine writes about traveling all over the world on her blog Ferngeweht.
 Mostly it goes into nature, always with respect for the country and its people.

 Hike along the Werbellinsee from Eichhorst to Altenhof

 The 13 km long Werbellinsee is located northeast of Berlin in Barnimer Land.
 There are hiking opportunities around the second deepest lake in Brandenburg, from walks to difficult hikes.

-One of my most beautiful Hikes along the Werbellinsee is the section from the municipality of Eichhorst to Altenhof.
+One of my most beautiful hikes along the Werbellinsee is the section from the municipality of Eichhorst to Altenhof.
 It is a moderately difficult route of approx. 20 km.
-The hiking trails are paved near the communities and become hiking trails on forest floor that is easy to walk on.
+The hiking trails are paved near the communities and become hiking trails on forest floor that are easy to walk on.
 There are inclines and roots that meander across the path.